daniel-shuy/sbt-release-mdoc/README.md

 The new release process is based on `sbt-release`'s default Release Process (<https://github.com/sbt/sbt-release#user-content-release-process>, <https://github.com/sbt/sbt-release#user-content-the-default-release-process>), with 2 new steps:

-1. Check that the working directory is a git repository and the repository has no outstanding changes.
+1.Check that the working directory is a git repository and the repository has no outstanding changes.
 Also prints the hash of the last commit to the console.
-2. If there are any snapshot dependencies, ask the user whether to continue or not (default: no).
+2.If there are any snapshot dependencies, ask the user whether to continue or not (default: no).
-3. Ask the user for the `release version` and the `next development version`.
+3.Ask the user for the `release version` and the `next development version`.
 Sensible defaults are provided.
-4. run `clean`
+4.run `clean`
-5. Run `test:test`, if any test fails, the release process is aborted.
+5.Run `test:test`, if any test fails, the release process is aborted.
-6. Write `version in ThisBuild := "$releaseVersion"` to the file `version.sbt` and also apply this setting to the current [build state](http://www.scala-sbt.org/release/docs/Build-State.html).
+6.Write `version in ThisBuild := "$releaseVersion"` to the file `version.sbt` and also apply this setting to the current [build state](http://www.scala-sbt.org/release/docs/Build-State.html).
-7. Commit the changes in `version.sbt`.
+7.Commit the changes in `version.sbt`.
-8. **Run `mdoc`.**
+8.**Run `mdoc`.**
-9. **Commit the `mdoc` output files.**
+9.**Commit the `mdoc` output files.**
-10. Tag the previous commit with `v$version` (eg. `v1.2`, `v1.2.3`).
+10.Tag the previous commit with `v$version` (eg. `v1.2`, `v1.2.3`).
-11. Run `publish`.
+11.Run `publish`.
-12. Write `version in ThisBuild := "nextVersion"` to the file `version.sbt` and also apply this setting to the current build state.
+12.Write `version in ThisBuild := "nextVersion"` to the file `version.sbt` and also apply this setting to the current build state.
-13. Commit the changes in `version.sbt`.
+13.Commit the changes in `version.sbt`.

 specifically:
 ```scala